In a nutshell

 - The Solicitors Regulation Authority (SRA) requires all trainee solicitors to gain some experience working on disputes.
 People tend to learn early on whether they are suited to this kind of work.
 At big City firms, the SRA's Practice Skills Standards can be fulfilled by a litigation crash course.
 Experience in specialised areas, like real estate litigation and employment, can also satisfy the requirement.

 - Despite a few firms starting up in-house advocacy units, the courts remain dominated by barristers, who are felt to have the edge when it comes to the skills and expertise needed to advocate.
 If you are determined to become both a solicitor and an advocate, certain areas of practice have more scope for advocacy – for example, family, crime, employment and lower-value civil litigation.

 - Practitioners operating in the litigation and dispute resolution sector can expect to see some fairly significant changes to the constitutional landscape in the wake of the EU referendum.
-Wholly domestic court processes are unlikely to be affected but litigation and other forms of dispute resolution with cross-border facets are directly affected by the EU legal framework.
-If, post Brexit, the UK's legislation were to conflict with that of the EU, there would be a marked drop in efficiency, parallel proceedings may produce conflicting judgments and the enforcement of decisions could also prove problematic.
+Wholly domestic court processes are unlikely to be affected, but litigation and other forms of dispute resolution with cross-border facets are directly affected by the EU legal framework.
+If, post-Brexit, the UK's legislation were to conflict with that of the EU, there would be a marked drop in efficiency, parallel proceedings might produce conflicting judgments, and the enforcement of decisions could also prove problematic.
 Litigators may also decide that the risk of pursuing cross-border disputes with EU counterparties is commercially unjustifiable.

 - The threat to London grew after Singapore announced its UN-backed mediation convention in 2019.
 Signed by 46 countries including China, the US, India and South Korea, the proposals provide for enforcement of mediated agreements across borders and currently exclude the EU and UK.